 Abuse and Bullying

-To report bullying in school please click here.
+To report an incident of bullying in school please click here.

-The internet can be a fantastic place for children and young people where they can talk to friends, be creative and have fun.
+The Internet can be a fantastic place for children and young people where they can talk to friends, be creative and have fun.
 However, just like in the real world sometimes things can go wrong.
-If you or your child are worried or upset about something which has happened on the internet there is help out there.
+If you or your child are worried or upset about something that has happened on the Internet, there is help support available.

 Has someone acted inappropriately towards your child online?

-www.parentsonlinesafety.com give some excellent advice regarding internet safety and you can sign up for their free newsletter.
+Personal Online Safety.com provide excellent support and advice regarding Internet safety, and you can sign up for their free newsletter here www.parentsonlinesafety.com.